asabaal/asabaal-utils/src/asabaal_utils/debug_utils/README.md

 - **Visualization**: Generate timeline views of the debugging process and visualize the progress with success/failure indicators.
 - **Reporting**: Generate markdown/HTML reports of debugging sessions for team sharing and documentation.

+## Coming Soon

+- **Web Interface**: A browser-based visualization and management interface for debugging sessions is planned for a future release.

 ## Installation

 ```bash